webgpu/webgpufundamentals/webgpu/lessons/webgpu-bind-group-layouts.md

 2. **You want to use a bind group with more than 1 pipeline**

-   You can not use a bind group made with from a bindGroupLayout that was made from a pipeline with `layout: 'auto'` with a different pipeline.
+   You can not use a bind group made from a bindGroupLayout that was made from a pipeline with `layout: 'auto'` with a different pipeline.